Camera-Based HRV Prediction for Remote Learning Environments: Experiment and Results

 \subsection{Intra-dataset Testing}

 We randomly divide the RLAP dataset into training, validation, and testing sets according to the subjects.
 The partition details are provided in the datasets.
-All algorithms are tested on both the entire test set and the rPPG subset.
-The entire test set can better reflect algorithm accuracy in remote learning scenarios, while the rPPG subset is only for remote physiological sensing.
-Their differences lie in that under remote learning scenarios, faces usually do not face cameras directly and compression algorithms are generally used; however, lighting conditions and head movements are relatively stable.
-The more general rPPG subset uses lossless formats and includes lighting conditions as well as facial muscle activity.
-In the RLAP dataset, due to the varying and longer video lengths, all test results are calculated using a 30 s moving window.
-For UBFC\citep{ubfcrppg} and PURE\citep{pure} datasets, the entire videos are used directly.
+All algorithms are tested on both the entire test set.
+In the RLAP dataset, due to the varying and longer video lengths, all HR tasks employ a 30-second moving window, while other tasks utilize the entire video.
+For UBFC\citep{ubfcrppg} and PURE\citep{pure} datasets, the entire videos are used for HR and HRV tasks.
 Test results are shown in Table \ref{resultrlap}.

+In the intra-dataset testing, the performance of Seq-rPPG in the HR task is similar to that of the state-of-the-art baselines, where the MAE metric surpasses the state-of-the-art baselines, while the RMSE is slightly behind TS-CAN and PhysNet.
+In HRV-related tasks (SDNN, pNN50, RMSSD), Seq-rPPG exhibits significant advantages, outperforming all baselines and demonstrating substantial potential of this architecture for HRV tasks.